chelnak/jenkins-tui/README.md

 > :construction: :warning: This app is a prototype and in very early stages of development.
 There will be bugs and missing functionality.
 Additionally, it has only been tested on OSX.

+:rocket: This project is powered by [textual](https://github.com/willmcgugan/textual) and [rich](https://github.com/willmcgugan/rich)!

 ## Install

 ```bash